IPad Pro (M5)

-The eighth-generation iPad Pro, (Note: Officially referred to by Apple as the iPad Pro 11-inch (M5) and the iPad Pro 13-inch (M5)) marketed as the iPad Pro (M5), is a line of iPad tablet computers developed and marketed by Apple Inc. They were announced on October 15, 2025 and released on October 22.
+The eighth-generation iPad Pro, (Note: Officially referred to by Apple as the iPad Pro 11-inch (M5) and the iPad Pro 13-inch (M5)) marketed as the iPad Pro (M5), is a line of tablet computers developed and marketed by Apple as part of their iPad brand.
+They were announced on October 15, 2025, and released on October 22.
 This generation maintains the same screen sizes and design from the previous generation, with Space Black and Silver color options carried over from the prior lineup.

-Key improvements include an update to the processor from an Apple M4 to an M5, increased default RAM to 12GB for base models (with 1TB and 2TB models retaining 16GB), and 45% improved graphics performance.
-The M5 variant also features enhanced memory bandwidth of 153GB/s compared to 120GB/s on the M4 and upto 2x faster storage read and write speed,along with upgraded wireless connectivity including Wi-Fi 7, Bluetooth 6, and support for Thread networking technology.
+Key improvements include an update to the processor from Apple M4 to M5, increased default RAM to 12 GB for base models (with 1 TB and 2 TB models retaining 16 GB), and 45% improved graphics performance.
+The M5 variant also features enhanced memory bandwidth of 153 GB/s compared to 120 GB/s on the M4 and up to two times faster storage read and write speed, along with upgraded wireless connectivity including Wi-Fi 7, Bluetooth 6, and support for Thread networking technology.
 The display now dims to 1 nit minimum brightness.

 Features

 Hardware

 The iPad Pro (M5) maintains the same exterior design to the previous generation while featuring significant internal upgrades.
-The processor is updated to Apple's M5 chip, which was announced on the same day as the iPad Pro.
+The processor was updated to Apple's M5 chip, which was announced on the same day as the iPad Pro.

-The M5 chip features a 9-core or 10-core CPU depending on storage configuration.
-Base models with 256GB and 512GB storage include a 9-core CPU with 3 performance cores and 6 efficiency cores, paired with 12GB of LPDDR5X-7500 RAM.
-Higher-tier models with 1TB or 2TB storage feature a 10-core CPU with 4 performance cores and 6 efficiency cores, accompanied by 16GB of LPDDR5X-7500 RAM.
-All variants include a 10-core GPU with hardware-accelerated ray tracing, a 16-core Neural Engine with Neural Accelerators, and 153GB/s memory bandwidth.
+The M5 chip features a nine-core or 10-core CPU depending on storage configuration.
+Base models with 256 GB and 512 GB storage include a nine-core CPU with three super cores (previously known as performance cores) and six efficiency cores, paired with 12 GB of LPDDR5X-9600 RAM.
+Higher-tier models with 1 TB or 2 TB storage feature a 10-core CPU with four super cores and six efficiency cores, accompanied by 16 GB of LPDDR5X-9600 RAM.
+All variants include a 10-core GPU with hardware-accelerated ray tracing, a 16-core Neural Engine with Neural Accelerators, and 153 GB/s memory bandwidth.

 Display

-Both models feature a Tandem OLED Ultra Retina XDR display with ProMotion technology supporting adaptive refresh rates from 10Hz to 120Hz.
+Both models feature a Tandem OLED Ultra Retina XDR display with ProMotion technology supporting adaptive refresh rates from 10 Hz to 120 Hz.
 The 11-inch model offers a 2420-by-1668 pixel resolution at 264 ppi, while the 13-inch model provides 2752-by-2064 pixels at 264 ppi.
-Both displays feature a 2,000,000:1 contrast ratio, support for Apple Pencil Pro and Apple Pencil (USB-C) with hover functionality, and a minimum brightness of 1 nit (new).
-High-end models (1TB and 2TB) include an optional nano-texture display glass for reduced glare and reflections.
+Both displays feature a 2,000,000:1 contrast ratio, support for Apple Pencil Pro and Apple Pencil (USB-C) with hover functionality, and a minimum brightness of 1 nit.
+High-end models (1 TB and 2 TB) include an optional nano-texture display glass for reduced glare and reflections.

 Camera system

-The iPad Pro (M5) features identical camera specifications to the M4 generation, with a 12 MP wide camera on the rear and a 12 MP landscape-oriented Center Stage camera on the front.
-Both support 4K video recording at up to 60 fps and advanced features like ProRes recording and portrait mode.
+The iPad Pro (M5) features identical camera specifications to the model with M4, with a 12 MP wide camera on the rear and a 12 MP landscape-oriented Center Stage camera on the front.
+Both of the M5 models support 4K video recording at up to 60 fps and advanced features such as ProRes recording and portrait mode.